 A low quality score means that your competitors' campaigns are performing better than yours.
 This can result in their ads showing more often and more prominently on the search results page.
 Reviewing your quality scores across keywords, ad groups and campaigns can help you determine where to focus your optimization efforts and improve your ROI.

 While reviewing the quality scores for keywords in two different ad groups, you find the following:

 Ad group 1 looks pretty good.
 Probably no changes needed there.
 But that last keyword in ad group 2 needs some investigation.
 This poor performer can impact the quality score for your overall ad group.

 Time to take action!
 Check the three components of quality score

 Find out which one or more of these components are Below Average and then make changes to improve them.
-For tips on how to do this, see Quality score in depth.
+For tips on how to do this, see Quality score and quality impact in depth.